- NOW IN STOCK!

 About the coffee

-- Cupping notes: Complex and aromatic, bright acidity and high sweetness, floral, with fruity notes of pear and honey.
+- Cupping notes: Complex and aromatic, balanced acidity and very sweet, with notes of black tea, lemongrass, and peach

 - Cultivation: Mountain grown in the Yirgacheffe region of Ethiopia, at extremely high elevation